kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 * unclear control flow: 2 failures, one success, one fallback
 * function is kind of long
 * variable scope/lifecycle is a bit inconsistent

-## Plain old if statements (make no change)

-* Errors are a value.
-You handle these values like you would handle any other value.
-* Start with my original request parsing example

-If you stop reading here and stick to if statements

-* you're likely to be writing idiomatic Go code
-* if you have tested and they are passing, you may be able to move on
-* although a bit polarizing, the ability to have working code and move on without getting distracted is valuable

 ## Notes from FP in Scala